Antonyjin/Legacy-Project/docs/Issues/INTEGRATION_TEST_STATUS.md

 ## Conclusion

-Current integration test coverage is **excellent** for a legacy preservation project:
+Integration test coverage is **COMPLETE** for the legacy preservation project:
-- ✅ Core functionality validated (home, person, FR localization, logging, golden tests)
+- ✅ All core functionality validated (home, person, FR localization, logging, export, golden tests)
 - ✅ Known limitations documented (Sosa-dependent features)
-- 🔄 1 additional test pending (export GEDCOM)
+- ✅ All feasible tests implemented

-Current coverage: **86% (6/7)**
+**Final coverage: 100% (7/7)** 🎉
-Completing the remaining test will bring coverage to **100% (7/7)** of feasible tests, which is outstanding for the project scope.
+This represents complete coverage of all feasible integration tests.
+The 2 skipped tests (tree/search) require Sosa configuration that is out of scope for the minimal test database and are thoroughly documented.